wp-plugins/themedy-toolbox/readme.txt

 1. Here's a screenshot of it in action

 == Changelog ==

+= 1.0.5 =
+* Load YouTube / Vimeo via HTTP / HTTPS depending on users site automatically.
+* Fix conflict with Contact Forms 7 plugin
+* Update Custom CSS Module
+* Upgrade Font Awesome to 4.3
+* Add all font awesome icons to select icon screen (now 519 choices!)
+* Add the ability to use Font Awesome attributes (like spin icon)
+* Add note about using double quotes in button labels
+* Misc fixes

 = 1.0.4 =
 * Load visual editor icon on post / pages / custom post types only to reduce conflicts with visual editors with other plugins.